callumalpass/clump/README.md

 # Clump

-A web UI for triaging GitHub issues with Claude Code.
+Web UI for running Claude Code against GitHub issues and PRs.

 ## What it does

-- Browse GitHub issues and comment threads
+- Browse GitHub issues and PRs with their comment threads
 - Run Claude Code sessions in embedded terminals
-- Keep multiple sessions open at once
+- Keep multiple sessions open in tabs
-- Save and search past analyses
+- Save transcripts and search past sessions

-## Claude Code flags used
+- Schedule recurring analyses with cron expressions

-- `--allowedTools` and `--permission-mode` for permissions
+- Track token usage and estimated costs
-- `--session-id` / `--resume` for continuing conversations
-- `-p` for headless mode with JSON output
-- `--max-turns` to limit execution depth
-- `--model` for model selection
-- MCP GitHub server (optional)

 ## Requirements

 - Python 3.11+
 - Node.js 18+
 - Claude Code CLI installed and authenticated
-- GitHub personal access token (for private repos)
+- GitHub personal access token

 ## Setup